 Connect all the wires to the new board.

 Reposition the control panel and screw it back on.

 Close the door and reinstall the outer door panel.

 Call the professionals

-If all this seems way too complicated and time-consuming, consider booking a dishwasher repair service.
-Fantastic Services works with experienced and fully certified specialists who will repair your appliance and provide you with a one-year guarantee (the guarantee covers the replaced parts and the work done by the expert).
+If all this seems way too complicated and time-consuming, consider hiring a dishwasher engineer.
+Fantastic Services works with experienced and fully certified specialists who will repair your appliance and provide youwith a one-year guarantee (the guarantee covers the replaced parts and the work done by the expert).
 You don’t need to buy tools you will rarely use and waste time trying to figure out why your dishwasher is not getting hot.

 Your dishwasher is not heating?

 Find a professional to repair your faulty appliance.
 Enter your postcode to get started: